D allows overriding operators like +, - or

 parameter will contain the current

-must be interpreted and if it is not 0
+must be interpreted and if it is not 0, the iteration

 must be stopped.